Dumb-Code/ProjectNublar/BuildTroubles.md

 ## Build Troubleshooting

+### Git submodules
+If, when you try and set up the project, and get an error like `Configuration with name 'default' not found.`, simply run `git submodule init | git submodule update`, then re-run the setup commands

 ### Importing the project correctly in IDEA
 After cloning the project and ':setupDecompWorkspace', close your currently opened project on IDEA (if any) so that you have the main window of IDEA.
 **If you do not have the Lombok Plugin installed**, install it from within IDEA.
 Restart IDEA.